quadvvvv/ModelEarth-feed/README.md

 Place your name here if you're working on an update.

 1.)
-Reactivate the display of videos using the "BigBunny" dropdown choice.
-Hide the "link icon" in the upper right unless a video is being viewed.
-Provide a more specific error than "No media available"
+We recently deactivating pre-loading other feeds.
+When choosing a feed in the upper right dropdown, provide a more specific error than "No media available".
+Get the dropdown choices to load feeds.
+Get the "BigBunny" video to load with this new process.

 2.)
 DONE: Pull the image and video links from a Google Sheet by implementing the Content/ContextGoogle.jsx page which pulls from this [Google Sheet](https://docs.google.com/spreadsheets/d/1jQTlXWom-pXvyP9zuTcbdluyvpb43hu2h7anxhF5qlQ/edit?usp=sharing) - By Gary